Grow your vocabulary one word at a time. Lexophile turns each word into a permanent note in your Obsidian vault.

 Skip, append, or overwrite.
 Your vault, your rules.

-One outbound call to fetch the definition.
-No accounts, no analytics, no cloud sync.
+One API call to fetch your definition.
+No accounts, no analytics, no data stored anywhere but your own vault.

 MIT licensed.
 Fork it, tweak it, send a pull request, or just enjoy it.